schuhva/Music-Generation/doc/releases/1.04_poc/Base_01.rst

 1.04 Start and Basics
 =====================

-Pyknon offers to generate easely to generet midi files, rather to modify the directly and manually with noteOn and noteOff commands.
+Pyknon offers to easily generate midi files, rather to modify the MIDI-file directly and manually with noteOn and noteOff commands.

 .. code:: python3